pytchlang/pytch-website/source/developer/index.rst

 ``developer/`` directory is brought in to the developer-level sections by ``pytch-website/doc/source/developer.rst``.
 The website repo also has its own developer documentation, of which this page is part.

+The sibling respository ``pytch-build`` is also brought in, although its contents are entirely intended for developers, so there is no further division into 'user' vs 'developer'.